captide-tech/captide-docs/docs/intro.md

 # Introduction to Captide

-Captide enables precise querying across over 750,000 SEC filings and earnings calls, offering best-in-class accuracy for financial analysis.
-It streamlines data extraction, investment research, and document review—accessible through a user-friendly interface at app.captide.co or directly via API.
+Captide enables organisations to deploy multi-agent architectures, embed AI across their financial workflows, and distil insights from millions of corporate filings—all without the complexity of designing or maintaining RAG infrastructure.
+It streamlines data extraction, investment research, and document review—accessible through a user-friendly interface at [app.captide.co](www.captide.co) or directly via API.

 This documentation is your guide to integrating the Captide API and leveraging our specialized AI agent, built to deliver accurate, document-grounded financial insights in response to natural language queries.
 The AI scans thousands of filings to surface the most relevant answers, currently supporting SEC-related content and international companies listed with the SEC.
 Our coverage is rapidly expanding to new regions and document types.